pjambet/blog/content/posts/toy-redis-clojure.md

 _This is the second entry in the "Building Toy Redises in X" series".
 In [the first article](/posts/toy-redis-go/) we used Go, in this one we'll use Clojure._

-_The approach used in this article is very similar to the one used in Go, with the use of Channels, so reading it first might help._
+_One of the approaches explored in this article is very similar to the one used in Go, with the use of Channels, so reading it first might help._

 {{% note %}}
 I've never written Clojure code professionally, what you're about to read is the result of a slow and painful process of trial and error.
 Take everything with a grain of salt.
 And if you are an experienced Clojure developer and spot something outrageous, please reach out!